SuperDARN/pydarn/docs/dev/testing.md

     f) Include suggestions if you are able and are doing a [code review](https://pydarn.readthedocs.io/en/main/dev/code_review/).
     g) If you are unsure, include as much information as possible for the developer to follow and recreate what you have done.

-7. If everything worked as expected and you are happy with the code, you can **approve** the code officially if you are already part of the pyDARN development team by clicking `Files Changed` then clicking `Review Changes` and select *Approve*..
+7. If everything worked as expected and you are happy with the code, you can **approve** the code officially if you are already part of the pyDARN development team by clicking `Files Changed` then clicking `Review Changes` and select *Approve*.
 If you are not a member, please make a clear statement at the end of the comment saying if you require further changes, or you approve and think the pull request should be merged.

 !!!
 Note